robotframework/robotframework/doc/userguide/src/CreatingTestData/AdvancedFeatures.rst

 Old for loop syntax still works in Robot Framework 3.1 and only using `IN` case-insensitively causes a deprecation warning.
-Not closing loops with `END`, escaping keywords inside loops with :codesc:`\\`, and using `:FOR`, not `FOR`, are all going to be deprecated in Robot Framework 3.2.
+Not closing loops with `END`, escaping keywords inside loops with :codesc:`\\`, and using `:FOR` instead of `FOR` are all going to be deprecated in Robot Framework 3.2.
 Users are advised to switch to the new syntax as soon as possible.

 __ Escaping_